-FIGURE 4.3: A clustering of the body fat dataset, using applomerative clustering, single link distance, and requiring a maximum of 30 clusters.
+FIGURE 4.5: A clustering of the seed dataset, using agglomerative clustering, single link distance, and requiring a maximum of 30 clusters.
 I have plotted each cluster with a distinct marker (though some markers differ only by color; you might need to look at the PDF version to see this figure at its best).
-Notice that one cluster contains much of the data, and that there are a set of small isolated clusters.
-The original data is 16 dimensional, which presents plotting problems; I show a scatter plot on the first two principal components (though I computed distances for clustering in the original 16 dimensional space).
+Notice that there are a set of fairly natural isolated clusters.
+The original data is 8 dimensional, which presents plotting problems; I show a scatter plot on the first two principal components (though I computed distances for clustering in the original 8 dimensional space).